macaw-cad/tampermonkey-unit4/README.md

 # Macaw Unit4 Enhancements

-This project is an enhancement for the Unit4 web UI.
+This project has been created to improve the UX/UI of the existing Unit4 web application and add additional features not available by default.

 You need Tampermonkey to use it in your browser, please visit https://www.tampermonkey.net/ to get an extension